OfficeDev/office-js-docs-pr/docs/develop/platform-specific-requirement-sets.md

 ## How to use a platform-specific requirement set

 The following sections describe where you can specify your minimum requirement set.
+For more information about these options, see [Specify which Office versions and platforms can host your add-in](specify-office-hosts-and-api-requirements.md).

 ### Manifest